Emphatic and Documentary Photojournalism

 And then the entrance door is closed and your cued music is played.

-The slower you walk, the more photos I capture 🙂 Just saying.
+The slower you walk, the more photos I capture of you and your dad walking down the isle.
 My flash has to cycle for about two seconds before it can go again.
 Yes, I prefer to use flash at this point because you are moving and without it, you will end being one big motion blur.

 So, you pass by me on the isle with your dad/ or mom/ or brother..or.
 I take a step back to take a panoramic photo of you and your dad slightly from the back.

-If time will permit, I will go up the balcony (if the church has one) and photograph a panoramic view of the entire wedding ceremony.
-Then I will run down as fast as I can without breaking my legs and take close up shots of you and your fiance in various angles that I have imagined earlier while praying for His forgiveness.
+If time permits, I will run like hell up the balcony (if the church has one) and capture a panoramic view of the entire wedding ceremony.
+Then I will fly back down as fast as I can without breaking my legs and take close up shots of you and your fiance in various angles that I have imagined earlier while praying for His forgiveness.

 So, when you are kissed by your groom, I will be right there like a paparazzi that has the best view in the church.